Rafael López Aliaga: Investigations

 According to Peruvian media, López Aliaga has been allegedly involved in controversies surrounding his finances.
 He was investigated by the Congress of Peru in 2001 regarding allegations of tax evasion.
 The Panama Papers scandal in 2017 mentioned López Aliaga as allegedly being involved with money laundering.
 During the campaign his businesses were accused of having a large debt with the SUNAT and of not paying personal debts to the state.

-On 18 July 2021, the Public Ministry of Peru opened an investigation into Willax journalists Philip Butters, Humberto Ortiz and Enrique Luna Victoria, alleging that they were responsible for acts of sedition and inciting civil unrest.
+On 18 July 2021, the Public Ministry of Peru opened an investigation into Willax journalists Phillip Butters, Humberto Ortiz and Enrique Luna Victoria, alleging that they were responsible for acts of sedition and inciting civil unrest.
 Prosecutor Juana Meza wrote that Willax disseminated "news with a conspiratorial connotation, inciting the electoral results to be unknown, trying to weaken the electoral institutions and even calling for a coup d'état" and was used as a platform "to send messages of hatred and incitement to kill".
 Rafael López Aliaga was also named in the investigation.
 López Aliaga reportedly called for death in two separate incidents; in May 2021 he chanted "Death to communism!
 Death to Cerrón!
 Death to Castillo!" to supporters and at the Respect My Vote rally that was organized by Willax TV owner Erasmo Wong Lu on 26 June 2021, where the politician stated "Death to communism, get out of here, filthy communists, you have awakened the lion, to the streets!"